This Is How Bad Habits Can Lead To Stubborn Pain Problems

 It didn’t take a lot of detective work to figure out Laura’s bad decision making process here.
 She knew what the problem was, but didn’t want to change.
 That’s a bad choice.
 The treatment, as you might imagine, cannot possibly be effective without a conscientious change.
 Therefore, the real healing element of her program started with a firm, but caring, dose of patient education.

 This is the classic example of removing the “thorn in the lion’s paw.”
-But what if you don’t even know what the thorn looks like, let alone trying to remove it?
+But what if you don’t even know what the thorn looks like, let alone going about trying to remove it?

 Some athletes like to try interesting new trends to see if they can gain an advantage in competitive play.
 I treated a runner that had developed patellar tendinitis in his knee after switching his cushioned sneakers to ones that looked like “feet,” because he heard that marathon runners in Africa can run barefoot on concrete.

-It’s hard to really comprehend how aggressive and strong the invisible hand of gravity is that pulls us down on a daily basis.
-Unless you’re frail, balance impaired, or afraid to fall, most of us just don’t think the phenomenal forces of physics working against our bodies.
+It’s hard to really comprehend how aggressive and strong the invisible hand of gravity is that pulls us down on a daily basis and contributes to ergonomic and other repetitive injuries.
+Unless you’re very frail and afraid of falling, most of us just don’t think the phenomenal forces of physics working against our bodies.
 It’s like trying to feel what wetness is while swimming in the ocean.

 Ancient Chinese acupuncturists were fond of constructing elaborate analogies that illustrated our body’s dysfunctions through imagery from the natural world.

-Imagine cutting down a whole bunch of trees to make a strong bridge across a river.
-Every day you push your cart filled with heavy goods from one side to the other.
-The traffic accumulates, every day, little by little.
+Imagine cutting down a bunch of trees for timber in order to build a strong bridge to cross a river.
+Every day you push your cart filled with goods from one side of the bridge to the other, back and forth, back and forth.
+It is not a very heavy cart to push, but this is your job and you are obligated to do it... every day, again and again.
 Then one day you realize that your once straight bridge now shows signs of sagging in the middle.
-Instead of making regular adjustments, tightening up the ropes and rotating the logs in order to correct the problem, you ignore it.
-Maybe it’s just too much of a hassle, and you’re too busy with your busy routine to be bothered.
-After a while, the bridge begins to sag even deeper now, deforming to the point where it actually makes it nearly impossible to push your cart the other side to complete your activity.
+Instead of taking extra time to make little adjustments to the bridge, tightening up screws and bolts or replacing warped wooden beams, you ignore it.
+Maybe it’s just too much of a hassle, or you’re too busy with your work routine to be bothered right now.
+After a while, the bridge begins to sag and break, deforming to the point where it is actually impossible to push your cart to the other side.
 Eventually, the bridge collapses and you are forced to stop your entire life routine and urgently rebuild.

 This is the pesky paradox of living a life against gravity.
-Unless you regularly put in the work to correct lazy habits, the easier ways will wind up taking the hardest toll on you, until eventually the problem becomes unfixable — even with most “successful” of surgeries.
+Unless you regularly put in the work to correct these lazy habits, the most "comfortable" and convenient of ways of doing things will wind up taking the hardest toll on your body, until eventually the problem becomes unfixable — even with the most “successful” of surgeries.

 Sometimes it’s hard — almost impossibly hard — to make better choices and root out a lot of these bad habits that ruin our health.
 In my clinical experience, about half of the people I see are completely unwilling to give up or change their way of doing things.
 It’s just too annoying, unpleasant, or plain old time-consuming to deconstruct their routine and make the appropriate changes.
 In addition, the positive effects may not be immediately noticeable right after the changes are made, which can discourage most people from trying to do better.
 For some, having a counselor or therapist to advocate for them and support them along this process may be a necessary choice.